-10 Jeannin v.
+10Jeannin v.
 Ford Motor Co., No. 09-2287-JWL-DJW, 2009 WL 1657544, at 1 & n.10 (D. Kan.
-June 12, 2009). secure counsel.
+June 12, 2009).

-C. Merit of Allegations To warrant appointment of counsel, Plaintiff must also affirmatively show that he asserts meritorious claims.
+C. Merit of Allegations

+To warrant appointment of counsel, Plaintiff must also affirmatively show that he asserts meritorious claims.
 He makes no attempt, however, to demonstrate the merits of his claims in his motion for appointment.
 Because he now asserts a Title VII claim, federal jurisdiction does not appear problematic.
 But at this stage of the litigation, the merits of Plaintiff's claims remain uncertain.
 A general review of the complaint provides no strong indicia regarding the merits of the claims.
-Moreover, although the original complaint shows that Plaintiff filed a charge of discrimination and received a right to sue letter, that letter merely states that "[t]he EEOC has adopted the findings of the state or local fair employment practices agency that investigated this charge."
-But Plaintiff has not even provided that letter with his amended complaint.
-Nor has he provided a copy of the findings that the Equal Employment Opportunity Commission (EEOC) adopted or any investigative file leading to those findings.
-"The Notice of Right-to-Sue Letter allows the Court to determine whether a plaintiff's complaint is timely filed, and it is one piece of information the Court uses to determine whether counsel should be appointed."
-When considering the merits of Title VII claims, furthermore, an "administrative finding is a 'highly probative' factor to be considered."
-A "determination that there is probable cause to believe the complainant is a victim of discrimination creates a rebuttable presumption that the plaintiff's case has sufficient merit to satisfy this factor in the analysis of 11See Dismissal and Notice of Rights, attached to Compl.
-(ECF No. 1).
+Moreover, although the original complaint shows that Plaintiff filed a charge of discrimination and received a right to sue letter, that letter merely states that "the EEOC is unable to conclude that the information obtained establishes violations of the statutes.
+This does not certify that the respondent is in compliance with the statutes."11

+The Notice of Right-to-Sue Letter allows the Court to determine whether a plaintiff's complaint is timely filed, and the Court considers it as one factor in deciding whether counsel should be appointed.12 When considering the merits of Title VII claims, furthermore, an "administrative finding is a 'highly probative' factor to be considered."13 Here, although the EEOC made no adverse finding, neither did it make a finding that is in Plaintiff's favor.

+11See Dismissal and Notice of Rights (ECF No. 1-1).

 12See Jeannin, 2009 WL 1657544, at 2.